KYC in real estate

 To get a grip on the issues mentioned above, the Swedish government proposed a new regulatory update, which requires stricter scrutiny from authorities of housing transactions and the sale of commercial properties.
 The proposition entered into force on July 1st in 2021.
 As a real estate broker or business in co-working, office rentals and commercial real estate, you should therefore be meticulous in your KYC process.
 Partly to avoid being used as a so-called "enabler" in activities related to money laundering, but also to avoid penalties from the authorities such as fines or the removal of licenses and permits.

-Roaring has helped me massively in my job as a broker, when it comes to efficiently per KYC checks, required to comply with regulations in the Money Laundering Act.
+Roaring has helped me massively in my job as a broker, when it comes to perform KYC checks, required to comply with regulations in the Money Laundering Act.

 This is what you need to do